gitgud-software/OreVeins/README.md

 OreVeins
 ========
-Authors: Kevin M. and  Kevin S.
+Author:
+Kevin Mendoza
+Major Contributors:
+Kevin Song, Alex Lin, Darren Chang, Drew Parliament, Zeno Hao

 A naive attempt at creating realistic ore controls for a minecraft bukkit plugin.
 Mojang has in the past taken a simplistic approach to Ore Generation and distribution in Minecraft.
 To understand why